-The PRCC program offers MPPR 863/7951 PR/CC Internship I and MPPR 873/7952 PR/CC Internship II for students securing an internship where academic credit is required.
+The Public Relations and Corporate Communications program offers MPPR 863/7951 PRCC Internship I and MPPR 873/7952 PR/CC Internship II for students securing an internship where academic credit is required.
 Both MPPR 863/7951 and MPPR 873/7952 are graded, credit-bearing course options worth one academic credit each and do not take the place of an elective.
-Upon completion of the degree, you would have 31 or 32 credits in total, respectively.
+Upon completion of the degree, students would have 31 or 32 credits in total, respectively.